hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 The human computer Technology (HCT) community consider digital olfactory stimulation as a real-life interactionism to be a fundamental step in broaden the technology relating to communication.
-In the Carbbean, the Digital Scent Technology is manipulated  by the growth of market communication that is driven by growing adoption of E-Noses in food industry for process monitoring, freshness evalulation, and authenticity assessment, rising adoption of compact, portable, and IoT - enabled E-Noses, growing development of E-Nose devices for diagnosing diseases, and inte- gration of E-Nose and synthesizers into smartphone homes.
+In the Carbbean, the Digital Scent Technology is manipulated  by the growth of market communication that is driven by growing adoption of E-Noses in food industry for process monitoring, freshness evalulation, and authenticity assessment, rising adoption of compact, portable, and IoT - enabled E-Noses, growing development of E-Nose devices for diagnosing diseases, and integration of
+E-Nose and synthesizers into smartphone homes.

 THE IMPACT OF JAMAICA AND THE REST OF THE REGION